Mahenoor-Merchant/AutomatedMachineLearningProject/README.md

 ---
 ## Requirements

-Ensure the following are installed and configured on your system:

 - **Python 3.9.20**
 - **Flask** (for the web framework)
 - **AWS SDK (Boto3)** for interacting with AWS services